Hot Tub Shock: When to Shock and Which Type to Use

 - Foam that won’t clear after adding defoamer, shock plus enzyme treatment is the first response

-- Strong chlorine or chemical odor, this is chloramines, not free chlorine; shock immediately
+- Strong chlorine or chemical odor, this is chloramines, not free chlorine.
+Shock immediately

 - After drain and refill, chlorine shock to disinfect the fresh fill